 - Students can bring snacks and/or water bottles, which will only be accessed during formal breaks.

-- The test will take approximately three hours, unless a student is eligible for extended time, which may result in an extra hour.
+- The test will take approximately up until 12:00pm, unless a student is eligible for extended time, which may result in an extra hour.

 Questions regarding the implementation of the PreACT at North should be directed to: